run-house/runhouse/docs/index.rst

 * Making resources accessible across environments and users
 * Allowing resources to be shared among teams as living assets

-There's no magic yaml, DSL, code serialization, or "submitting for execution."
-We're just spinning up the cluster for you (or using an existing cluster), syncing over your code, starting a gRPC connection, and running your code on the cluster.

-*Runhouse does things for you that you'd spend time doing yourself, in as obvious a way as possible.*
+Keep reading on to see how Runhouse achieves this, or explore our :ref:`High Level Overview`, :ref:`Python API`, and `Tutorials <https://github.com/run-house/tutorials>`_

 .. warning::
     🚨 **This is an Alpha** 🚨

-    Runhouse is heavily under development.
-We are sharing it with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta (version 0.1.0).
+    Runhouse is heavily under development and we expect to iterate on the APIs before reaching beta (version 0.1.0).

 Getting Started 🐣